chrberrig/chrberrig.github.io/content/blog/where_evil_in_big_tech_resides.md

 - the companies providing these services becomes TRUE infrastructure of a nation, without which one cannot conduct public actions, and as such, the public space becomes privatized.
 - It

+### Free software, privacy, and democracy

+I have become fairly involved in the cause of Free software.
+I am a member of the currently functioning society for free software in Denmark "Fri software netværk" that is independent of both [FSF](https://www.fsf.org/) and [EFF](https://www.eff.org/), but pretty aligned in their causes.
+My function in this society so far have been in outreach and communication, which I enjoy.
+This have in particular been focusing on high-school students as an awareness campaign.

+I believe (I don't try to preach, you are totally entitled to your own opinion, man), that the current way of how the web functions, is somewhere in-between economically and democratically unsustainable, to problematic.
+The way platforms in particular incentivise people to become dependent of their "services".
+The role social media have taken as a form of privatized public space in digital format, is from my point of view currently enslaving its users in the digital space.
+Thus, I dub the far majority of the large tech-companies "Digital enslavement organizations".